The Universe expansion and Energy problems: Physical modeling of the expanding universe

 and

 Then we get

 which agrees with the Galileo-Newtonian notions.\\

 Now, in the light of the two previous experiments, we can show that the interpretations of experiments of type Michelson-Morley are erroneous.
 Indeed, we assume (for simplicity) that the apparatus is made up (as in [7]) with two mirrors $M_1$ and $M_2$ and a half-transparent strip $L_s$ which divides the incident beam of light into two parts of equal intensities and that we realize the interference of the waves originated from the image $S_1$, given by $L_s$ and $M_1$ and the image $S_2$, given by $L_s$ and $M_2$ (which is slightly slanted) (fig.13).\\ For the experimenter, the variation of the illumination at the point $P$, where is lying the detector, depends on the difference $\tau$ between the times taken by the waves originated in $S$ and detected at $P$.
-More precisely, the interferential pattern depends on the phase difference $2 \pi \nu \tau$, where $\nu$ is the frequency of the monochromatic light emitted by $S$.\\ Thus, if $\tau_1$ is the time taken by the light to go from $I$ to $I_1$ and then return to $I$ and $\tau_2$ is the time taken by the light to go from $I$ to $I_2$ and then return to $I$, we have $\tau = \tau_1 - \tau_2$ as the distances $SI$ and $IP$ are common.
-Let us now express $\tau_1$ and $\tau_2$ by means of the length $I I_1 = I I_2 = l$, the relative speed $\overrightarrow{v_{e}}$ of the laboratory, i.e. the speed of the Earth with respect to a Galilean referential $R$ considered as being fixed, and the speed $v \simeq c$ of the light in $R$.
+More precisely, the interferential pattern depends on the phase difference $2 \pi \nu \tau$, where $\nu$ is the frequency of the monochromatic light emitted by $S$.\\ Thus, if $\tau_1$ is the time taken by the light to go from $I$ to $I_1$ and then return to $I$ and $\tau_2$ is the time taken by the light to go from $I$ to $I_2$ and then return to $I$, we have $\tau = \tau_2 - \tau_1$ as the distances $SI$ and $IP$ are common.
+Let us now express $\tau_1$ and $\tau_2$ by means of the length $I I_1 = I I_2 = l$, the relative speed $\overrightarrow{v_{e}}$ of the laboratory, i.e. the speed of the Earth with respect to a Galilean referential $R$ considered as being fixed, and the speed $v = c$ of the light in $R$.
 The Galilean relation relating the speeds $\overrightarrow{v}$, $\overrightarrow{v_{e}}$ and $\overrightarrow{v'}$, where $\overrightarrow{v'}$ is the speed of light with respect to the referential $R'$ fixed to the Earth, is written as $\overrightarrow{v} = \overrightarrow{v'}+ \overrightarrow{v_{e}}$.
-Now, as we have showed above, we have, in $R$, which implies and then Likewise, by applying the Galilean relation, we obtain, in $R'$, as the speed of light in $R'$ is $c -v_e$ in the going journey and $c+v_e$ in the return one.\\ In other respects, we have in $R$ and then But, when we measure $\tau_1$ in $R'$ by using the diagram of figure 13, we are asserting that the "speed of light" in $R'$ is $\overrightarrow{c} - \overrightarrow{v_{e}}$ which actually is the speed of the photon that stays continually at the vertical above $O'$ and, as we showed above, this is not the case in this experiment and so, we can not maintain that where $\theta$ is defined by $cos \theta = \frac{v_e}{c}$.
-Therefore, we can not push the reasoning forward and maintain that in order to conclude that the difference of phase is .
-On the other hand, we can correctly maintain that, measured in $R$, we have So, when the apparatus is turned by $90^\circ$, the roles played by the mirrors $M_1$ and $M_2$ are reversed but, in both cases, $|\tau| = |\tau_2 - \tau_1 |$ is unchanged.
-Consequently, in both cases, the difference between the distances that are travelled by both of the beams of light is the same; which explains the invariance of the interference pattern.\\\\ \textbf{Remark:} Although the proper time $\tau$ plays a primordial role in the relativity theory, it is, in the framework of our model, only a parameter that is related to the universal time $t$ by the intermediate of the relation of change of variable: $\frac{d \tau}{dt} = \frac{1}{\gamma}$, where $\gamma = \frac{1}{\sqrt{1-\frac{v^2}{c^2}}}$ is the Lorentz factor, which appeared in the work of W. Kawfmann as being a proportionality factor such that the quantity $\gamma m_0$ (where $m_0$ is the at rest mass of a material particle) was qualified by him as being the apparent mass of a material particle into movement.
-This factor also appears in the above calculation of distances and it will play an important role in our theory (as well as in the relativity theory), notably for the definition of the global energy and the momentum of a moving particle.\\
+Now, as we have showed above, we have, in $R$, which implies and then Likewise, by applying the Galilean relation, we obtain, in $R'$, as the speed of light in $R'$ is $c -v_e$ in the going journey and $c+v_e$ in the return one.\\ In other respects, we have in $R$